 Turn the dough onto your work surface and gather into a ball.
 Divide the pastry in half, flatten each half into a disk, cover with plastic wrap, and refrigerate for 30 minutes to one hour before using.
 This will chill the butter and relax the gluten in the flour.

-Mince pie: Have ready one-24 or two 12 mini muffin pans(s) After the dough has chilled sufficiently, take one of the disk of pastry and place on a lightly floured surface.
-Roll out the pastry dough until about 1/8 inch thick and cut into 24 rounds that are slightly bigger that the muffin tins.
-(To prevent the pastry from sticking to the counter and to ensure uniform thickness, keep lifting up and turning the pastry a quarter turn as you roll (always roll from the centre of the pastry outwards).
+Mince pie: Have ready one-24 or two 12 mini muffin pans(s) After the dough has chilled sufficiently, take one of the pastry disks and place on a lightly floured surface.
+Roll out the pastry dough until about 1/8 inch (or even a little thinner) thick and cut into 24 rounds that are slightly bigger than the muffin tins.
+(To prevent the pastry from sticking to the counter and to ensure uniform thickness, keep lifting up and turning the pastry a quarter-turn as you roll.
+Always roll from the centre of the pastry outwards.
 Gently place the rounds into the muffin tins.
 Place about a teaspoon of mincemeat into each tin and set aside while you make the pastry stars.

 Roll out the second disk of pastry and cut out 24 stars and gently place the stars on top of the mincemeat.
-If desired, brush the tops of the stars with a little egg wash (one large egg whisked together with 1 tablespoon water) and sprinkle with granulated sugar.
-Bake in a 400 degree F (205 degree C) overn for about 10 – 15 minutes or unti the pastry has lightly browned. ‘remove from oven and cool on a wire rack.
-Dust with confectioners’ sugar (icing/powdered) before serving.
+If desired, brush the tops of the stars with a little egg wash made using one large egg whisked together with 1 tablespoon water.
+Sprinkle with granulated sugar.
+Bake at 400° F (205° C) for about 10 – 15 minutes or until the pastry has lightly browned.
+Remove from oven and cool on a wire rack.
+Dust with icing sugar before serving.
 Serve warm or at room temperature.
 These tarts freeze very well.